Liz Brennan Director:

 Growing up, Sarah Jane always had an interest in theatre and partook in musical variety shows.

 Later, in 2007, Sarah Jane completed her Associates Diploma in Speech & Drama through the Leinster School of Music & Drama in Griffith College, Dublin.
-That year, she was nominated for her piece playing Hester in The Bog of Cats by Marina Carr, and went on to win The Leinster School of Music & Drama Excellence Awards out of 12,000 contestants.
+She was nominated for her piece playing Hester in The Bog of Cats by Marina Carr, and went on to win The Leinster School of Music & Drama Excellence Awards out of 12,000 contestants.
 That following year on her travels throughout Canada, Sarah Jane volunteered teaching with a non profit organisation in Toronto.
-Upon travelling out west to Calgary, she started working with a Canadian Irish theatre group, called the Liffey Players and undertook the role of Stage Manager for one of their plays- Happy Birthday, Dear Alice.
+Upon travelling out west to Calgary, she started working with a Canadian Irish theatre group, called the Liffey Players and undertook the role of Stage Manager.

 From 2010-2017, Sarah Jane lived in New York, Hawaii and Philadelphia.
-After taking a hiatus from 2010 to 2013, Sarah Jane went back to university and graduated in December 2016 with a Bachelor of Arts in Educational Studies.
-She moved back to Ireland in March of 2017, and since then, she has directed and produced musical productions, along with teaching for Midland Drama School, Mullingar Arts Centre, Westside Stage School, BAPA along with other community drama works in the Midlands.
+After taking a hiatus from 2010 to 2013, she went back to university and graduated in December 2016 with a Bachelor of Arts in Educational Studies.
+She moved back to Ireland in March of 2017, and since then has directed and produced musical productions, along with teaching for Midland Drama School, Mullingar Arts Centre, Westside Stage School, BAPA along with other community drama works in the Midlands.